 5. MARTA Parking Lots May Fill Up

 There are free daily MARTA parking lots at train stations around Atlanta.
 Plan to arrive early on Super Bowl Sunday to get a spot, otherwise, many lots may fill up.
 We highly recommend getting dropped off at a train station, such as with an Uber or Lyft car.
-Use promo code MARTAGuide if you are new to Uber and get $20 off your first ride.
-You can also get 50% off a Lyft ride to a MARTA station with the code SUPERMARTA.
+You can get 50% off a Lyft ride to a MARTA station with the code SUPERMARTA.

 If you plan to park early, you can get breakfast or brunch near a rail station before heading downtown or pregame at a bar near MARTA.
 If you don’t want to transfer trains, then park at a MARTA station on the blue rail line.
 Good stations to park at that also have overflow neighborhood street parking: Candler Park, East Lake and Avondale on the east side of Atlanta.
 As a general tip, never leave anything visible inside your car.